Wehzie/master-thesis/README.md

 ### High priority

+- Set legend false on algo ranking bar chart

 - Do target sweep with linear regression only or 1 or 2 more good algorithms.

 - The mean of a sample's matrix across all rows is far off zero when using SpiPy.CACHING.

 ### Medium priority

+- Implement Las Vegas initialization options, in particular one with a full set of oscillators.

 - Plot Improvement: custom legend for mask with multiple members in a group.
 Such that a group shares a color and one entry in the legend (individual algorithm names shouldn't be visible).